 Step 3 - Use Maplibre to Render Your Map

-In this step, we'll set up a local web server, create the HTML structure, and use MapLibre GL JS to display the Te Ara Hura trail on a map.
+In this step, we'll create the HTML structure and stylesheet, then set up a web server to use MapLibre GL JS to display the Te Ara Hura on a map.

 {